keremduran/hello-world/README.md

 # hello-world
 Trying to learn what is it all about.
 What is it like?
-Inside this secret club,everything is a dream and beyond.
+Inside this secret club, everything is a dream and beyond.